felipefg/cartridge-swap/README.md

 # Cartridge Swap

-The Cartridge Swap is both a marketplace of games and a fantasy console that allows users to upload and play small of games that are emulated by the Cartesi Machine.
+Cartridge Swap is a marketplace for games running in an onchain fantasy console.
+It allows players to collect and play fun provable games that are emulated by the Cartesi Machine.
+Builders can easily upload their games and select a sales model for their cartridges.

-After buying a game, player can record their gameplays in the browser then submit the game moves onchain so the session will be replayed a Cartesi Rollups DApp to generate a provable score, mint a NFT of their score and participate in the game leaderboard.
+After buying a game, a player's gameplay can be submitted onchain for verification by Cartesi Rollup nodes.
+After verification a user can then mint his score as NFT and join the leaderboard.

 DISCLAIMERS